SRA-VJTI/linear-algebra-study-group/Assignments/Lec4_MIT-10to12_Assignment.md

 ### Q.2) Code for Four Fundamental Subspaces

-Write a code (in any language) to find the basis to the four fundamental sub spaces of a matrix.
+Write a code (in any language) to find the basis to the four fundamental subspaces of a matrix.
 Don't use linear algebra libraries.

 Input Format: